matheger/matheger.github.io/_pages/python.md

 This page holds a number of interesting, lesser-known, or just plain nonsensical Python tidbits.
 They are meant to be either informative or silly---with no particular guarantee for either one.
 If you come away learning something, that's very good; if you just have a chuckle, even better.

-# Features
+# The Good...

+Let's start with some actually useful stuff.
+These are language features that may or may not be well-known, but are worth pointing nonetheless.

 ## Or `else`...!

-Let's start with some actually useful stuff.

-Not a lot of people seem know this: `for` and `while` loops in Python can actually have an `else` block that is executed if the loop finishes without hitting a `break` statement.
+In Python, `for` and `while` loops support an `else` block that is executed if the loop finishes without hitting a `break` statement.
 In other terms, we can make our loops execute some default fall-through behaviour if they never meet any premature exit condition.

 As a matter of fact, `try/except` blocks support them too!
 So the full-blown version of exception handling in Python is this: